Mark de Vries: Cambuur Leeuwarden

 De Vries joined SC Cambuur Leeuwarden on 28 August 2008.
 He scored on his debut against FC Emmen, a game that Cambuur won 6–2, scoring the final goal of the match.
 He signed a two-year contract with the club, who are favorites to win the league and to move up to the Eredivisie.

 Mark de Vries is, as a "pinch-hitter", very important for SC Cambuur, in last seasons playoffs he scored two important, winning, goals against FC Zwolle and the 1–1 in the away game against Roda JC, gaining a third and decisive game in the playoffs against that team (Roda JC) which SC Cambuur lost.

 Also in 2011 in playoffs he scored all three goal of SC Cambuur, but SC Cambuur could not qualify due to a last-minute equaliser by Zwolle, who passed at penalties.
 In 2010 De Vries was voted player of the year in the Dutch Jupiler League.

 Managerial career

 After leaving Cambuur, de Vries played for ONS Sneek before returning to Den Helder to play and coach.
 He has since worked in the Faroe Islands for TB/FC Suðuroy/Royn and in Hungary for Budapest Honvéd.

+On 23 March 2023 it was announced de Vries had taken over AZ Alkmaar women as manager.